 Google Maps - a default map and navigation application for Android phones and tablets; also available for Apple iOS devices.
 When set as preferred navigation app, Google Maps will launch in response to navigate buttons next to stop coordinates, its address and route.

-Scenic - a new Apple iOS navigation app by the same developer intended for motorcycle riders and everyone else who enjoys scenic touring.
+Scenic - a new Apple iOS navigation app by an motorcycle enthusiast intended for motorcycle riders and everyone else who enjoys scenic touring.
 You can select Scenic as your preferred navigation app to launch in response to navigate buttons next to stop coordinates, its address and route.
 Scenic can also import entire trips created with Furkot: export your trip in the GPX format making sure to select tracks (and not routes) and select Scenic as the Open in option to convert the exported file into a navigable route.
 In addition to turn by turn and voice navigation, Scenic offers many specialized features: offline maps, ride tracking and recording, route creation and scenic route finding among others.

 Regardless of the phone, we would like Furkot to work with other map and navigation apps but we cannot test them all.
 You can help by testing apps you have installed on your phone following these instructions for Android or Apple iOS devices.